JunhengH/academic-jeffhao/content/post/2019-01-01-scaiseminar.md

 |  Date |                        Title                        |               Speaker              |  Refs. |
 |:------|:----------------------------------------------------|:-----------------------------------|:-------|

-There is no seminars during summer session.
-More information will be updated by September, 2019.
+<span style="color:red"> There is no seminars during summer session.
+More information will be updated by September, 2019. </span>

 Seminars in previous academic year: